 Ketamine is a drug which is commonly used as an anaesthetic in both adults and children.
 Recent research has shown that at lower doses ketamine can have rapid acting antidepressant effects, including in people who have previously not responded to two or more treatments for their symptoms (this is often called treatment-resistant depression).
 The research taking place within this group aims to understand the effect of ketamine treatment in alleviating treatment-resistant depression.
-Future research will investigate the potential symptomatic improvement of depression following ketamine treatment within people with anorexia.

 Ongoing research, for which recruitment has closed, has used brain imaging techniques to observe the effects of ketamine treatment on brain activity patterns and how this relates to any changes in the symptoms of treatment-resistant depression.

 The EDEN study: Ketamine for the Treatment of Depression with Anorexia Nervosa

-This study is not yet recruiting but to find out more information you can email eden@kcl.ac.uk.
+To find out more information you can email eden@kcl.ac.uk.

-Closed studies:
+Closed studies

 The Signature Study: Synaptic Imaging and Network Activity in Treatment Resistant Depression